This 3D-printed, carbon-absorbing bridge is inspired by bones

 Cement is a binding agent that hardens when mixed with water, and is used in construction materials, including concrete, where it holds together aggregates like sand and stone.

-The energy-intensive process to make cement involves breaking down limestone at temperatures up to 2,000 degrees Celsius (3,632 Fahrenheit) in a kiln, which generates carbon emissions.
+The energy-intensive process to make cement involves breaking down limestone in a kiln that reaches temperatures up to 2,000 degrees Celsius (3,632 Fahrenheit), which generates carbon emissions.
 Additionally, limestone is a calcium carbonate that releases carbon dioxide at high temperatures, accounting for the bulk of cement emissions, says Hongjian.

 Switching out some cement for other materials can help reduce its carbon footprint, and several companies and organizations are exploring more absorbent concrete mixes: Japan’s CO2-SUICOM states its concrete mix is carbon negative, and UK-based Seratech is one of several companies incorporating the CO2-absorbing mineral olivine into cement to make it more sustainable.